-The decision to check if deferred locking is applicable is made during the statement compile or bind time.
+The decision to check if deferred locking is applicable, is made during the statement compile or bind time.

-To enable DB2_EVALUNCOMMITTED, use the following command:
+To enable DB2_EVALUNCOMMITTED, use this command:

-db2set DB2 EVALUNCOMMITTED=ON
+db2set DB2_EVALUNCOMMITTED=ON

 - The DB2_EVALUNCOMMITTED parameter is applicable for all operating systems. - Default value: NO. - Possible values: YES, NO. - After setting the registry variable value, restart the database.